Häme War: Siege of Tavastehus

 When the Novgorodians reached Tavastehus, they quickly captured the town, with the defenders falling back into the fortress.
 The forecourt was quickly razed by the Novgorodians due to it being made out of wood.
 The Swedish defenders asked the Novgorodians for peace, but the Novgorodians quickly refused.
 Instead, they initiated a siege of the fortress.
 The besieging Novgorodians had a hard time reaching the fortress itself, as it was built on a tall cliff.
 After a three-day long siege, the Novgorodians lifted their siege and began marching home.

 The Dukes Eric and Valdemar took revenge for the attack by attempting to closing off the trade to Narva, but this ended in failure.

-Other years (1312—1314)
+1312—1314

 In the beginning of 1312, a conflict between MIchael of Moscow and Novgorod broke out.
 In Sweden, however, the long lasting fighting between Birger and his brothers had ended, and Birger began establishing an expansive eastern policy.
 He thus decided to begin arming a new army for the following year.